The Bankrate promise

 Travel points or miles for business

 Many of today’s top travel credit cards for businesses can help small-business owners save money — but just like cash back credit cards, travel cards have both benefits and drawbacks.
 If you don’t travel very often, you may be unable to take advantage of the rewards and perks these cards offer.
-Likewise, if you choose a business travel credit card that reserves its highest reward potential for purchases made with a specific airline or hotel, you could be limiting your reward-earning opportunities.

 Here are the pros and cons of business travel credit cards: